appsmithorg/appsmith-docs/website/docs/advanced-concepts/external-portal-using-appsmith.md

       * Set up distinct instances for each unique application required by different customers.
       * Use separate Git repositories for each application to manage updates and configurations.
       * Handle updates and configurations independently for each instance to ensure tailored deployment.

-## See also
-- [Single Sign-On Configuration](/getting-started/setup/instance-configuration/authentication) - Learn how to set up Single Sign-On authentication for your Appsmith instance.